pat-earl/faculty-page/src/teaching/2021-2022/252-unix-admin/hw/hw4.md

 ## Description

-Write a bash script to find and print a long listing for all files that are over a specified size and files that were modified more than a specified number of days ago.
-Each section of files should be preceded by a heading indicating what follows (i.e. *These are the files of X size).
+Write a bash script to find and print a long listing for all files that are over a specified size **AND** files that were modified more than a specified number of days ago.
+Each section of files should be preceded by a heading indicating what follows (i.e. *These are the files of X size*).
 This should be the usage message for this script:

 `name_of_script.bash [starting directory] [minimum filesize in KB] [age for files in days]`